dacerron/GeometryRancher/README.md

 ## Concept

-This game is based on biology's [Punnet square](https://en.wikipedia.org/wiki/Punnett_square) into an interactive shape sandbox where polyhedrons have different weighted rarities.
+This game is based on biology's [Punnet square](https://en.wikipedia.org/wiki/Punnett_square).
+It is an interactive shape sandbox where polyhedrons have different weighted rarities.
 It is an educational, tongue-in-cheek play on popular farming simulation and gacha games encouraging users to find rare combinations of geometric features.

 As a Geometry Rancher, your goal is to breed a Legendary version of each of the polyhedron, relying on combining the right shapes together and hitting the mutation chance.